apache/incubator-kie-kogito-runtimes/README.txt

 This is the new, deluxe way.
 - Open Eclipse
 - Just open the main pom.xml with the m2eclipse plugin.
-- Select the profile "full".
+- Select the profiles "notSoaProfile" and "fullProfile".

 Code style
 ----------